strongloop/loopback4-example-microservices/README.md

 LoopBack v4 is moving to the well-known Model-(View-)Controller pattern, where the code responsible for data access and manipulation is separated from the code responsible for implementing the REST API.

 In this example the facade uses a set of repositories one corresponding to each of the Account, Customer & Transaction microservice.
 These repositories are nothing but swagger connectors to the corresponding services running locally on the given ports, defined in swagger configurations of the services.
 These ports are 3001, 3002 & 3003 for Account, Customer and Transaction services respectively.
-The services folder is the one where all the services as well facade recides.
+The services along with the facade, reside in services folder.
 The services all use the in memory database connector, to connect to the in memory db.

 ### Download and run the code